hugeandbulk/kumar/README.md

 # kumar

+Is 0 valid UTF-8?

+Yes, the zero byte in UTF8 is code point 0, NUL.
+There is no other Unicode code point that will be encoded in UTF8 with a zero byte anywhere within it.
+You can see that all the non-zero ASCII characters are represented as themselves while all mutibyte sequences have a high bit of 1 in all their bytes.

+What problem does UTF-8 solve?

+UTF-8 is a way of encoding Unicode so that an ASCII text file encodes to itself.
+No wasted space, beyond the initial bit of every byte ASCII doesn't use.
+And if your file is mostly ASCII text with a few non-ASCII characters sprinkled in, the non-ASCII characters just make your file a little longer.

+What is the rule of UTF-8?

+A valid UTF-8 character can be 1 - 4 bytes long.
+For a 1-byte character, the first bit is a 0 , followed by its unicode.
+For an n-bytes character, the first n-bits are all ones, the n+1 bit is 0, followed by n-1 bytes with most significant 2 bits being 10 .

 How is UTF-8 calculated?

 A character in UTF-8 encoding takes from 1 to 4 bytes.
 The first byte uses one to five most significant bits 2 to indicate the number of bytes to follow: 0 - 1-byte symbol from ASCII table, e.g. Dollar sign.
 110 - 2-byte symbol, e.g. Pound sign.